TimDirks/FormKit-Hydration-HMR/README.md

 1. Start the development server and open it in your browser.
 2. Open the developer tools to check the console output.
-3. In your IDE, open any `.vue` file and change something in the code (like adding a simple comment in the script tag)
+3. In your IDE, open any `.vue` file and change something in the script tag (like adding a simple comment)
 4. Save the file changes
 5. Hot Module Reload should trigger and after that a warning should appear in your console stating `Maximum recursive updates exceeded in component <FormKitSchema>`.